Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

-\begin{enumerate}[label=\arabic*)] \item \textit{Normal (N)} has no murmurs, so murmur segment start $\tau_1$ and end $\tau_L$ are undefined $\varnothing$, and $f_N(t) = 0$ by definition. \item \textit{Aortic stenosis (AS)} has a crescendo-decrescendo murmur defined with positive slope $\pi_1$ from $\tau_1$ to $\tau_2$ and negative slope $-\pi_2$ from $\tau_2$ to $\tau_L$.
-The vertical position of the shape is anchored by the intercept term $\pi_0$. \item \textit{Mitral regurgitation (MR)} has a uniform murmur between $\tau_1$ and $\tau_L$ at amplitude level $\pi_0$. \item \textit{Mitral valve prolapse (MVP)} murmurs start with a "click" which we model as a short crescendo-decrescendo with slopes $\pi_1$ and $-\pi_1$ from $\tau_1$ through $\tau_2$ to $\tau_3$.
-The uniform murmur spans from $\tau_3$ to $\tau_L$ with 0 slope.
-If there is no subsequent MR murmur, then the region with uniform slope would just have 0 amplitude. \item \textit{Mitral stenosis (MS)} has a very similar shape to that of MVP, but it ends with a crescendo with positive slope $\pi_2$ from $\tau_4$ to $\tau_L$.
-Also note that this murmur happens in the diastolic heart phase, not systolic. \end{enumerate}
+\begin{enumerate} \item[1)] \textit{Normal (N)} has no murmurs, so murmur segment start $\tau_1$ and end $\tau_L$ are undefined $\varnothing$, and $\mathscr{F}_N(t|\bm{\theta}) = 0$ by definition. \item[2)] \textit{Aortic stenosis (AS)} has a crescendo-decrescendo murmur starting at $\pi_0$ with positive slope $\pi_1$ from $\tau_1$ to $\tau_2$ and negative slope $-\pi_2$ from $\tau_2$ to $\tau_L$. \item[3)] \textit{Mitral regurgitation (MR)} has a uniform murmur between $\tau_1$ and $\tau_L$ at amplitude level $\pi_0$. \item[4)] \textit{Mitral valve prolapse (MVP)} murmurs start with a "click", modeled as a short spike with slopes $\pi_1$ and $-\pi_1$ from $\tau_1$ through $\tau_2$ to $\tau_3$, then uniform murmur spanning $\tau_3$ to $\tau_L$ with 0 slope, which may have 0 amplitude if no MR. \item[5)] \textit{Mitral stenosis (MS)} has similar shape to MVP, but this murmur happens in the diastolic heart phase, not systolic, and ends with a positive slope $\pi_2$ crescendo from $\tau_4$ to $\tau_L$. \end{enumerate}